 The tests and measures utilized during FUNfitness are evidence-based, and have reliable data.
 All tests for flexibility, functional strength, balance and aerobic capacity are designed to minimize the risk of injury in people with intellectual and developmental disabilities.
 Education is provided at the end of the screening for athletes, coaches and families to address the areas that need improvement.

-At FUNfitness screenings, we learned that a large percentage of Special Olympics athletes in the U.S. have the following health related concerns:
+At FUNfitness screenings, we learned that a large percentage of Special Olympics athletes have the following health related concerns:

-• 71% have flexibility problems
+• 91% have flexibility problems

-• 73% have balance problems
+• 89% have balance problems

-• 56% have strength problems
+• 83% have strength problems